-A native of Russia, Dr. Smirnova is an instructor in the Saybrook Graduate School of Mind-Body Medicine and in the Graduate School of Psychology and Interdisciplinary Inquiry.
-Dr. Smirnova is a transpersonal coach, facilitator, and an experienced educator.
+A native of Russia, Dr. Marina Smirnova is an instructor in the Saybrook Graduate School of Mind-Body Medicine and in the Graduate School of Psychology and Interdisciplinary Inquiry.
+Dr. Smirnova is a transpersonal facilitator and an experienced educator.
 Her personal and professional journey has been enriched by earning a Bachelor degree in Music Education (Minsk State Pedagogical University), Master of Arts degree in Counseling (Central Michigan University), and PhD degree in Psychology, with Transpersonal Psychology Concentration (Sofia University, formerly Institute of Transpersonal Psychology).
-In addition, Dr. Smirnova studied transpersonal psychology and Holotropic Breathwork with Stanislav Grof.
+In addition, Dr. Smirnova studied transpersonal psychology and Holotropic Breathwork with Dr. Stanislav Grof.
 She is an American Society of Clinical Hypnosis (ASCH) Approved Consultant in Clinical Hypnosis and a Grof Transpersonal Training (GTT) Certified Holotropic Breathwork facilitator.
 She lives in Battle Creek, Michigan.

 Degrees, Discipline, Year, Institution

 - PhD in Psychology

 - Concentration: Transpersonal Psychology

 - Sofia University (formerly Institute of Transpersonal Psychology)

 Smirnova, M. A. (2014).
 Neurolinguistic psychotherapy: A postmodern perspective by Lisa Wake [Review of the book Neurolinguistic psychotherapy: A postmodern perspective, by L.Wake].
 American Journal of Clinical Hypnosis, 56:3, 308-309, DOI: 10.1080/00029157.2013.827920